Wisconsin Sea Grant Advisory Council

 The council is appointed by the UW-Madison chancellor.
-Consisting of state leaders from academia, state and local government, industry and the public, the council brings a wide variety of viewpoints to the program and helps ensure the program’s accountability to Sea Grant constituencies.
+Consisting of state leaders from academia; state, local and tribal government; industry; and the public, the council brings a wide variety of viewpoints to the program and helps ensure the program’s accountability to Sea Grant constituencies.
 The council meets two to three times a year.
 Council members are also always invited to attend pre-proposal and proposal review panel meetings.

 James P. Hurley (ex-officio), director, UW Sea Grant, University of Wisconsin-Madison

 Thomas J. Blewett, retired program director, Community, Natural Resource and Economic Development, University of Wisconsin Cooperative Extension, Madison, Wis.

-Sharon Cook, owner of Sharon D. Cook, LLC, Milwaukee, Wis.
+Sharon Cook, owner of Sharon D. Cook, LLC, Milwaukee

 Michael Friis, program manager, Wisconsin Coastal Management Program, Madison, Wis.

 H. J. (Bud) Harris, professor emeritus, Natural and Applied Sciences, University of Wisconsin-Green Bay

 Al House, former president, Apostle Islands Sport Fisherman’s Association, Washburn, Wis.

-J. Val Klump, senior director and associate dean of research, School of Freshwater Sciences, University of Wisconsin-Milwaukee
+J. Val Klump, former senior director and associate dean of research, School of Freshwater Sciences, University of Wisconsin-Milwaukee